merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

 The dashing factor v2 dataset  is  used to predict the QoE of the AGV running a video stream DASH application operating in a factory setting based on `physical`, `mac` and `application` layer features.

-The data is stored as a feathers file in `final_raw_dataset_refined_tested.csv`.
+The data is stored in `final_raw_dataset_refined_tested.csv`.
 Post-processing, the dataset contains ~6500 samples with their corresponding labels.

 #### Partitioning